CntoDev/level-up/README.md

 CNTO Tool for member management.

+## Getting started

+Use `docker-compose` to start both the production and development environment.
+For both envs a compose file is available in the repository alongisde with a `.env` stub configuration and `.env.dev` for development scenario.

+### Development

+The development environment defines the application container, message broker and database.
+To use it, run

+`docker-compose -f docker-compose.dev.yml --env-file .env.dev up -d`

+All the configuration parameters are contained in the `.env.dev`.

+### Production

+The production environment only defines application and message broker, as it is recommended to run database on bare metal.
+To deploy, make a copy of `.env` named `.env.prod` and fill in the `<VALUE>` placeholders with actual values then run:

+`docker-compose --env-file .env.prod up -d`

+For more details on how to run Rooster, [checkout the Wiki](https://github.com/CntoDev/rooster/wiki/Getting-started).

 ## Contributing

 - Branch `master` is for production-ready code and cannot be pushed to.
 Open a PR and code will be merged into `master` once it's approved.